chas-iot/psi-sg/README.md

 # psi-sg

-An adapter for the Mozilla IoT Gateway to provide the Singapore Pollutant Standards Index (PSI) from the https://data.gov.sg API.
+An adapter for the Mozilla IoT Gateway to provide the Singapore PSI from the https://data.gov.sg API.

 See https://en.wikipedia.org/wiki/Pollutant_Standards_Index